daronphang/coding_resources/docker/images.md

 USER          Sets username or usergroup when running the image WORKDIR       Sets working directory for any RUN, CMD, ENTRYPOINT, COPY, ADD

+-ARG is passed at build-time but is not available after image is created (ENTRYPOINT, CMD) -ENV can be changed using docker run --env key=value
 ```

 ### RUN vs CMD vs ENTRYPOINT:
+- Dockerfile should have either CMD or ENTRYPOINT commands; ENTRYPOINT followed by CMD.
 - ENTRYPOINT configures a container that will run as an executable; used for commands that always need to execute.
 - CMD sets default command and/or parameters which can be overwritten from 'docker container run' command line.
 - RUN is an image build step; triggered when we are building the docker image.